D3lt4lph4/papers/docs/imagedetection/rcnn.md

 This network is one of the pioneers for object detection.
 In its conception it is tightly linked to the OverFeat network, as described in the article : "OverFeat can be seen (roughly) as a special case of R-CNN.".

-Even if the architecture of the network is inspired by OverFeat, the RCNN outperformed all of the results at the time og its publication.
+Even if the architecture of the network is inspired by OverFeat, the RCNN outperformed all of the results at the time of its publication.

 One of the main contribution of the paper is to demonstrate the gain obtained when pre-training on large auxiliary dataset and after that training on the target set (usually smaller).